-Minutes of meeting with Samaila and Benadette Pitman at TSF Inala.
+Minutes of meeting with Samaila and Bernadette Pitman at TSF Inala.
 May 6th 2010

 Q1.
 Transition pathway needs.TSF scholarships; 50% of TSF scholarship holders go to Tertiary Education, (40%Uni, 60% TAFE)Students are recruited from early learning days and are recruited along with their families and career counselling is available to them from QUT and other organisations.